As a local business, you need to have a constant influx of leads to enable your business to be successful.

 Those are the basics that need to be covered if you want a fighting chance to get into the local map pack.
 Especially the top 3.

-Now that we have covered the ‘boring’ parts let’s get cracking and optimise your properties to leverage Local SEO.
+Now that we have covered the ‘boring’ parts of our guide to local SEO let’s get cracking and optimise your properties to leverage Local SEO.

 5: Optimise your GMB (Google My Business Listing)